 Step 2: Stop the porn

-This sounds simple.
-It isn’t.
-But it’s non-negotiable if recovery is the goal.
-The brain can’t resensitize to real intimacy while it’s still being flooded with artificial stimulation.
+This step can be difficult, but it is central if recovery is the goal.
+The brain cannot fully resensitize to real intimacy while the same artificial stimulation continues.

 This means:

-- Setting up accountability, whether that’s with your partner, a friend, or a structured program.
+• Setting up accountability, whether that's with your partner, a friend, or structured tools.

 Step 3: Understand the resensitization period

-After stopping porn, there’s a period where things often feel worse before they feel better.
+After stopping porn, there is a period where things often feel worse before they feel better.
 Libido might drop entirely (a phase sometimes called a flatline).
 Arousal to real stimuli may feel weak or absent.
-This is normal and temporary.
+This is common and usually temporary.

 Your brain needs time to recalibrate.
-Dopamine receptors that were downregulated during heavy porn use need to upregulate again.
-This process takes time, and pushing for sexual performance during this window usually backfires.
+Dopamine receptors that were downregulated during heavy porn use need time to become more responsive again.
+Pushing for sexual performance during this window usually backfires.

 Step 4: Rebuild intimacy gradually